MedatechUK/Medatech.APY/docs/epdm.md

 The EDPM deserialiser, and the ECO() and ECOChild() classes shown below, inherit from the [Serial Class](serial.md "Serial Class").

+See also: [Adding command line parameters to EPDM example](../transport/cl)"Serial Class")

 ## Imports
 ```python
 from MedatechUK.epdm import xmlTransactions